justinvdm/pipe-with/readme.md

 $ npm i pipe-with
 ```

-## important note on flow typing
+## important note for type definitions

-> For pipe functions called with more than 16 arguments, no flow typing is supported at the moment
+When using this library with flow or typescript, there is a limit of 16 arguments for `pipe` functions.

 ## api